Abrinnisha6/EX-2-Data-Manipulation-Language-DML-and-Data-Control-Language-DCL-Commands/README.md

 UPDATE : The UPDATE command in SQL is used to modify or change the existing records in a table.
 If we want to update a particular value, we use the WHERE clause along with the UPDATE clause.
 If you do not use the WHERE clause, all the rows will be affected.

 DELETE : SQL is a part of the Data Manipulation Language, a sub-language of SQL that allows modification of data in databases.
 This command is used to delete existing records from a table.

-## Create the table as given below:
+## Create the table as given below :
 ```
 create table manager(enumber number(6),ename char(15),
 salary number(5),commission number(4),
 annualsalary number(7),Hiredate date,designation char(10),
 deptno number(2),reporting char(10));
 ```
-## Insert the following values into the table:
+## Insert the following values into the table :
 ```
 insert into manager values(7369,'Dharsan',2500,500,30000,
 '30-June-81','clerk',10,'John');